osposweb/osposweb.github.io/Item-Kits.md

 If an *Item Kit* does not represent an item that is in the *Item* table then it serves only to facilitate the ordering and receiving of a collection of items at one time.
 The kit itself will not be listed on the order or receivings report

-An *Item Kit* can represent a group of inventoried items that are kept in inventory separately but that can be sold as a set sold as a set at a possible discount (suc h as a party pack).
+An *Item Kit* can represent a group of inventoried items that are kept in inventory separately but that can be sold as a set sold as a set at a possible discount (such as a party pack).

 An *Item Kit* can also represent a collection of services and/or inventoried material used as part of the services included in the kit.